nel-lab/Behavior3D/README.md

 # Behavior3D

-Package to calibrate and map mutiple camera points of view into a single 3D position.
+Package to calibrate and map multiple camera points of view into a single 3D position.
 Using [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) labeled data, one can then reconstruct the 3D position of tracked body parts from multiple cameras.
-Calibration and acquisition of behavior movies is performed through an inexpensive and reproducable setup using PS3Eye cameras.
+Calibration and acquisition of behavior movies is performed through an inexpensive and reproducible setup using PS3Eye cameras.

-This package has been developed for calibration and mapping using 3 cameras, but the code base can be generalized/altered to accomidate a different number.
+This package has been developed for calibration and mapping using 3 cameras, but the code base can be generalized/altered to accommodate a different number.
 It has been tested on Linux using the Spyder IDE.

 ## Installation
 * Install [Anaconda](https://www.anaconda.com/products/individual)
 * clone Behavior3D repo
+* cd into Behavior3D directory
 * run ```conda env create -f environment.yml -n Behavior3D```
 * run ```conda activate Behavior3D```
 * clone pseyepy source code from https://github.com/bensondaled/pseyepy
-  * pseyepy is used for caputuring video with PS3Eye cameras
+  * pseyepy is used for capturing video with PS3Eye cameras
 * cd into pseyepy directory
 * run ```sudo path/to/env/python setup.py install```
   * it is important to specify the path to the Behavior3D environment python when using sudo.
 This path can be found by running ```which python``` and copying this path